Interplay of fixed points in scalar models: Periodic model

-{\it III.~Periodic model.---} The 2D SG model is defined via the potential \beq V_k = u_k\cos\varphi. \eeq The higher harmonics of the SG model are neglected.
+The 2d SG model is defined via the effective action in \eqn{eaans} with the potential of the form \beq V_k = u \cos\varphi. \eeq The higher harmonics of the SG model are neglected.
 They correspond to vortices with higher vorticity of the equivalent gas of topological excitations.
-It is known that only the fundamental mode plays a significant role in the determination of the thermodynamical properties of the model, while effects corresponding to higher vorticity are negligible.
-We also note that the fundamental mode can recover the phase structure of the model including the KT transition point \cite{Amit} and the IR behaviour \cite{Nagy_2009}.
-Furthermore the wavefunction renormalization constant $z$ can account for the KT transition \cite{Nagy_2009,ZSG}, therefore we omit further terms in $Z_k$.
-In the LPA approximation, the RG treatment of the SG model in the IR shows two phases separated by the Coleman point and the occurring the dynamical momentum scale where the evolution of the normalized coupling $\bar u=u/\bar k^2$ becomes marginal \cite{SG}.
+It is known that only the fundamental mode plays a significant role in the determination of the thermodynamic properties of the model, while effects corresponding to higher vorticity are negligible.
+We also note that the fundamental mode can recover the phase structure of the model including the KT transition point \cite{Amit} and the IR behavior \cite{Nagy_2009}.
+Furthermore the wavefunction renormalization constant $z$ can account for the KT transition \cite{Nagy_2009,Grater,Kehrein,Gersdorff}, therefore we omit further terms in $Z_k$.
+In the LPA approximation, the RG treatment of the SG model in the IR shows two phases separated by the Coleman point at the value of parameter $z^*=1/8\pi$ \cite{Coleman}.
+The flows with $z>1/8\pi$ ($z<1/8\pi$) correspond to evolutions in the broken symmetric (symmetric) phase, respectively.
+The dynamical momentum scale turns up in the broken symmetric phase, where the evolution of the normalized coupling $\bar u=u/\bar k^2$ becomes marginal \cite{ZJ,Nandori_2001,Nagy_2007,Pangon_2010,Nandori_2011}.
 Identifying this scale as the reciprocal of the correlation length we obtain $\nu=1$.
+The same universal effective potential $\t V_0=-\varphi^2/2$ appears when $z\to\infty$ as in the case of the 3d $O(1)$ model.
 The Coleman point becomes the KT transition point \cite{Nagy_2009,Amit} if $Z_k$ evolves.
 Furthermore an additional IR fixed point turns up that can be transformed to the unique point at $\bar u=1$ and $1/z\to 0$ when the normalized coupling $\bar u$ is made of use \cite{Nagy_2009}.
 Then any choice of $b$ gives qualitatively similar phase diagrams.
 We plotted the case $b=5$ in \fig{fig:sg}.

 The normalized coupling $\bar u$ tends to 1 for every value of $b$.
-It shows that the degenerate potential occurs in the IR limit of the broken symmetric phase independently of the RG scheme.
+It shows that the degenerate potential (which satisfies \eqn{degen}) occurs in the IR limit of the broken symmetric phase independently of the RG scheme.
 This reflects the serious limitation of the LPA results.
 In the symmetric phase the evolution of $z$ is negligible giving the same evolution as was obtained in LPA with the line of fixed points.

 One can easily show that the critical exponent $\eta_v$ characterizing the vortex-vortex correlation function \cite{Kosterlitz} is $\eta_v=1/4$ independently of the parameter $b$ \cite{Nagy_2009}.
 However the anomalous dimension being characteristic for the divergence of the correlation function of the field variables gives $\eta=0$ in the vicinity of the KT point.
 In the deep IR scaling region the situation changes significantly, there new scaling laws appear. \fig{fig:eta} shows that around the KT point (at about $k/\lambda\sim 10^{-4}$) $z$ is practically constant, giving $\eta=0$, while in the IR region $z$ diverges with the exponent $\eta=2b/(b-1)$, giving scheme-dependent $\eta$ values in the IR.
 It implies that one cannot avoid the evolution of $z$ by including a phase factor $z=k^{\eta}$ in the LPA evolution equations.